the-road-to-learn-react/the-road-to-react/manuscript/react-styling/styled-components.md

 };
 ~~~~~~~

 This kind of React component follows the same rules as a common React component.
 Everything passed between its element tags is passed automatically as React `children` prop.
-For the Item component, we are not using inline styles this time, but defining a dedicated styled component for it. `StyledColumn` receives its styles dynamically using a React prop:
+For the Item component, we are not using inline styles this time but defining a dedicated styled component for it. `StyledColumn` receives its styles dynamically using a React prop:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~